Cereus bicolor

 Cereus bicolor is a species of plant in the genus Cereus.

 Description

 Cereus bicolor is a species of cactus native to west central Brazil; the plant grows in the seasonally dry tropical areas.
-This shrubby cactus can grow up to 3 meters tall with bluish-green stems.
-These stems grow up to 1 meter tall, and 15 cm inches in diameter.
+This shrubby cactus can grow up to 3 m tall with bluish-green stems.
+These stems grow up to 1 m tall, and 15 cm in diameter.
 Like all cacti, Cereus bicolor has areoles.
 The areoles bear 3-5 central spines and 6-8 radial spines.
 Sweet-scented white nocturnal flowers emerge from the areoles.
 The flowers grow up to 17 cm.
 Reddish fruits are spherical to egg-shaped, revealing their edible flesh.